🗺️

 Portuguese Wine Classification System

 Portugal's wine classification system organises wines into legally defined tiers based on geographic origin, permitted grape varieties, yield limits, and winemaking rules.
 The hierarchy runs from DOC at the top through Vinho Regional to the basic Vinho category.
-Understanding these designations is fundamental for any student of Portuguese wine.
+Understanding these designations is essential for any student of Portuguese wine.

 Key Facts

-• Portugal has 14 wine regions containing 31 DOC appellations and 14 Vinho Regional designations
+• Portugal has 14 wine regions containing 32 DOC appellations and 14 Vinho Regional designations

 📋Classification Hierarchy

-• Vinho Regional (VR): Broader regional category with more flexible production rules, equivalent to EU PGI status; allows international grape varieties and creative blending
+• Vinho Regional (VR): Broader regional category with more flexible production rules, equivalent to EU PGI status; allows international grape varieties and creative blending not permitted under local DOC rules

 • Vinho: The most basic category, replacing the former Vinho de Mesa under EU reform; carries only the producer name and country of origin, with no regional specificity required